coralproject/pillar/README.md

 ## Pillar Server as a Docker Container
-You may want to skip this if you're not comfortable with Docker.
+Skip this section if you're not familiar or comfortable with Docker.
 This section helps you build and run a docker image of the Pillar Server.

 ### Create a Server Docker Image (Optional)

 ~~~
-> cd $GOPATH/src/github.com/coralproject/pillar/app/pillar
+> cd $GOPATH/src/github.com/coralproject/pillar
 > docker build -t pillar-server:1.0 .
 ~~~

 ### Run Server Container
 Find the Docker Image with tag pillar-server:0.1 and run the IMAGE_ID.

-You must pass the environment variables needed to run Pillar, using the env.list file
+You must pass the environment variables needed to run Pillar, using the env.list file.
+See ```config/dev.cfg``` file as an example.

 ~~~
+export PILLAR_ADDRESS=:8080
-PILLAR_HOME=/opt/pillar
+export PILLAR_HOME=/opt/pillar
-MONGODB_URL=mongodb://192.xxx.xxx.xxx:27017/coral
+export MONGODB_URL=mongodb://user:password@host:port/coral
 ~~~

 Find the image id for ```pillar-server``` and run using the command below: